ethereum/remix-workshops/Basics/deploy_injected/README.md

 2. Go back to Remix.
 In  **Deploy & Run**, in the **Environment** pulldown, choose **Injected Provider**.

 3. See if you can deploy your compiled 2_Owner.sol to the test net that you have just chosen.
-If you see the 2_Owner.sol as a choice in the **CONTRACT** select box, click the **Deploy** button.
+Make sure you see the 2_Owner.sol as a choice in the **CONTRACT** select box, then click the **Deploy** button.

+Troubleshooting:
-    - If you see nothing in this select box, you'll need to compile 2_Owner again.
+    - If the **CONTRACT** select box was empty, you'll need to compile 2_Owner again.
 And if you do need to compile 2_Owner.sol again, make sure it is the active file in the **editor** and then go to the **Solidity Compiler** to compile it.

-    - And then, go to the **Deploy & Run** plugin and deploy to the network you've chosen in step 2.
+    - Then, come back to the **Deploy & Run** and deploy to the network you've chosen in step 2.

 5. You'll see the MetaMask popup asking you to pay for the transactions.